Karlie Kloss Dresses As A Geisha After She Mistook Beyoncé For TLC

 — Karlie Kloss (@karliekloss) February 8, 2017

-Went Kloss flew down under for the David Jones launch last month, she made it clear that she did not want to discuss politics or her friendship with pop star Taylor Swift.
+When Kloss flew down under for the David Jones launch last month, she made it clear that she did not want to discuss politics or her friendship with pop star Taylor Swift.
 The Daily Telegraph reported that Kloss was scheduled to appear on Seven’s Sunrise, but she bowed out at the last minute when the program refused to agree to her strict interview terms.

 “Karlie’s management called the show the night before she was due to appear demanding they promise not to talk about Taylor Swift.
 When they said that they made no promises about where the conversation may naturally go, they were told that Karlie would not do the interview.”